ganlab/GALA/README.md

   JohnUrbanFork-specific options
   --threads THREADS     Number of threads to use with Minimap2 and BWA.
   --fastmode            Use Minimap2 for read-mapping steps instead of BWA.
+  --resume              GALA will look for last successfully completed step, and continue (resume).
+It will redo any steps along pipeline that do not have Step_xxx.done touch files...
+  --continue_from CONTINUE_FROM
+                        GALA will look try to start from step specified: 1 = Beginning of the pipeline (generating draft_compare.sh script to run).
+2 = Running draft_compare.sh.
+3 = Identify mis- assembled contigs.
+4 = Produce misassembly-free drafts.
+5 = Generate script to compare the misassembly-free drafts.
+6 = Run draft_comparison file to produce new drafts comparison paf files.
+7 = Run the ccm module to produce contigs scaffolding groups.
+8 = Map all drafts against raw long reads and self-corrected reads if available.
+9 =
+                        Separate the read names mapped to each contig.
+10 = Concatenate read name files belongs to the same scaffolding group.
+11 = Use the readsep Module to separate each scaffold correlated-reads.
+12 = Run assemblies.
   --hifi                Use this flag if long read data is >99 pct accuracy on average.
 Default : assumes false.
 Affects some paramter choices.
 Typically for PacBioHiFi, but perhaps can work with
                         Nanopore Q20/Q30 chemistry (avg accuracy >99 pct).
   --sac                 Use this flag if nanopore data is >90-95 pct accuracy on average (e.g. super accurate basecalling mode, SAC).
 Default : assumes false.
 Affects some paramter choices.
 See: